eluv-io/content-tagger/src/tagging/fabric_tagging/architecture.md

 - All requests and state transitions go through one single actor thread so we don't need to worry about race conditions.
 - Each job is handled in it's own thread which does the following:
     - Initiates media fetching
-    - Submits the container (`TagContainer`) to the `SystemTagger` and awaits completion using a threading.Event
+    - Submits the container (`TagContainer`) to the `ContainerScheduler` and awaits completion using a threading.Event
     - Submits an upload request at the end
     - Updates the job status as it progresses by submitting a `JobTransition` request to the actor thread.
 - There is another thread which is responsible for regularly uploading new tags to the tagstore (uses threading.Timer)